johnsellin93/lineflow/lineflow.md

 ![LineFlow Execution Dashboard](lineflow-dashboard.png)
 *Rule-level execution monitoring with distance-qualified triggers, lifecycle tracking, and live parameter overrides.*

-All parameters shown in the dashboard are editable through cTrader inline editor or LineFlow UI.
+All parameters shown in the dashboard are editable through LineFlow UI or inline cTrader editor.
 ---
 # Execution Model